RWS/studio-api-docs/apiconcepts/filetypesupport/adding_a_preview_ui_control.md

-Adding a Preview UI Control
+# Adding a preview UI control
-===

-For displaying the document preview your filter requires a suitable control element.
+Your filter needs a control that can display the document preview.

-Add a Web Browser Control
+## Add a web browser control
---

-When implementing the static internal preview, we simply leveraged the built-in Web browser control of Var:ProductName (see [Modifying the File Type Component Builder](static_modifying_the_file_type_component_builder.md)).
-Depending on the native file format that needs to be displayed, a different control might be required.
-For example, for DOC files Var:ProductName uses a Microsoft Word Viewer control.
-In this exercise, we are (once again) going to use a Web browser control.
-However, this time we will not leverage the built-in Web browser control, since we would like to demonstrate how to add and configure a custom control element.
+The static internal preview uses the built-in web browser control in Var:ProductName.
+See [Modifying the File Type Component Builder](static_modifying_the_file_type_component_builder.md).
+Other native file formats may require different controls.
+For example, DOC files use a Microsoft Word Viewer control.

+This sample uses a web browser control again, but this time it adds and configures a custom control instead of reusing the built-in one.

-Start by adding a user control called e.g. **InternalPreviewControl.cs** to your project.
-From the Visual Studio toolbox add a Web browser control, and assign the name `webBrowserControl` to it.
+Start by adding a user control such as **InternalPreviewControl.cs** to your project.
+Then add a web browser control from the Visual Studio toolbox and name it `webBrowserControl`.

-Implement the Preview Control Functionality
+## Implement the preview control functionality
---

-For your preview control to be able to respond to events such as the user clicking a segment in the editor, scrolling to a segment, etc., your control needs to implement the following code:
+To respond to events such as clicking a segment in the editor or scrolling to a segment, implement the following code in your preview control:

 # [C#](#tab/tabid-1)
 ```cs